Publish in SAIR

-Scottish Archaeological Internet Reports (SAIR) is an Open Access outlet for excavation reports and large-scale surveys of national significance.
+Scottish Archaeological Internet Reports (SAIR) is an Open Access series of excavation reports and large-scale surveys conducted in Scotland.

 SAIR papers should be more than 10,000 words long (including all text, endnotes, references, captions, appendices and tables).